gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Progress logging should show something about rule execution, eg when closing the task container for a project.
 - When a task cannot be located, search for methods that accept `CollectionBuilder<Task>` as subject but are not annotated with `@Mutate`.
 - Error message when applying a plugin with a task definition rule during task execution should include more context about the failed rule.
-  This essentially means more context in the 'thing has been closed' error message.
-- Some kind of explorable/browsable representation of the model elements for a build
 - Profile report contains information about execution time of model rules
-- Rule source types are instantiated early to fail fast (i.e. constructor may throw exception)
 - Cyclic dependencies between configuration rules are reported
 - Build user is alerted when a required model rule from a plugin does not bind (i.e. plugin was expecting user to create some element)
 - Build user is alerted when a build script model rule does not bind (i.e. some kind of configuration error)